olorunda/tailorSync/docs/user-guide.md

 5. Fill in the payment details
 6. Click **Save** to record the payment

+### Tips

+- Always include a reference number for easier payment tracking
+- Record payments on the same day they are received for accurate bookkeeping
+- Use the notes field to record any special circumstances about the payment
+- Regularly reconcile your recorded payments with your bank statements

 ## Measurements

 The measurements module allows you to store and manage your clients' measurements.